 When a drunk driver causes injury or wrongful death you could be entitled to monetary damages for wage loss, pain and suffering, stress, and more.
 This type of compensation is known as compensatory damages.
 You may also be entitled to punitive damages too.
 Punitive damages are designed to punish the drunk driver for bad behavior.

 We Can Help

-The Law Offices of Matthew H. Kehoe can help you sort out the devastating aftermath as a result of a drunk driver.
+If you’re looking for an experienced and reputable attorney, contact the Law Offices of Matthew H. Kehoe today to schedule your free in person consultation.
 Matt is an experienced car accident attorney that understands the stress and anguish associated with these situations and can assist you with getting the compensation you deserve.
-Contact the Law Offices of Matt Kehoe for more information.